ssbc/ssb-room2-check/readme.md

 > A CLI tool to manually test room 2.0 features

-Uses a throw-away test SSB ID stored at `/tmp/ssb-room2-check`.
+Uses your SSB ID at `~/.ssb`, so make sure you don't have other SSB apps open at the same time.

 ## Usage

 ```
 $ npx ssb-room2-check --help

-ssb-room2-check [opts]
+ssb-room2-check <command>

+Commands:
+  ssb-room2-check whoami                    Display info about the SSB feed used
+                                            here
+  ssb-room2-check claim <invite>            Claim an HTTP invite to become a
+                                            member of the room
+  ssb-room2-check sign-in <roomid>          Input the SSB ID of the room where
+                                            to sign in
+  ssb-room2-check sign-out <roomid>         Input the SSB ID of the room where
+                                            to sign out
+  ssb-room2-check alias-consume <alias>     Input an alias URL to connect to the
+                                            alias's owner
+  ssb-room2-check alias-register <roomid>   Input the SSB ID of the room and the
+  <alias>                                   desired alias
+  ssb-room2-check alias-revoke <roomid>     Input the SSB ID of the room and
+  <alias>                                   your alias to be deleted

 Options:
-  --help           Show help                                           [boolean]
   --version  Show version number                                       [boolean]
-  --whoami         Display info about the dummy SSB feed used here     [boolean]
-  --claim-invite   Input an invite URL to become a room member          [string]
-  --consume-alias  Input an alias URL to connect to the alias's owner   [string]
-  --sign-in        Input the multiserver address of server to login to  [string]
-  --sign-out       Input the multiserver address of server to sign out  [string]
+  --help     Show help                                                 [boolean]]
 ```

 ## Custom URI Setup